-The .NET Framework uses a hub and spoke model to package and deploy resources.
+Applications rely on the .NET Framework Resource Manager, represented by the ResourceManager class, to retrieve localized resources.
+The Resource Manager assumes that a hub-and-spoke model is used to package and deploy resources.
 The hub is the main assembly that contains the nonlocalizable executable code and the resources for a single culture, called the neutral or default culture.
-The default culture is the fallback culture for the application.
+The default culture is the fallback culture for the application; it is the culture whose resources are used if localized resources cannot be found.
 Each spoke connects to a satellite assembly that contains the resources for a single culture, but does not contain any code.

 There are several advantages to this model:

 You can incrementally add resources for new cultures after you have deployed an application.
 Because subsequent development of culture-specific resources can require a significant amount of time, this allows you to release your main application first, and deliver culture-specific resources at a later date.